HKeating/wdi-project-2/README.md

 Not only did this make it unclear which podcast you were listening to, it would also unfairly favour whichever podcast had a standard episode duration closest to that of your journey.

+Reworking the search function to return the top 'x' podcasts and the 'y' closest duration episodes from each of them was the key change in my plan that occurred during the project:

 The search function takes the input origin and destination from the podcast search form and enters these values into a Google Maps Journey API request with a parameter of 'transit' for public transport.
 From this result it finds and saves the duration of the quickest journey.

 Using request-promise the function then makes a request to the iTunes store search API using the selected topic/subtopic as a search term.
 This returns a JSON file that contains an object for each podcast channel.
 The function then finds the feedURL for each podcast and makes a request to that URL for the podcast's RSS feed.
 This is returned as XML, which is then parsed to JSON.